Top Frequently Asked Questions for Electronic Filing (e-file)

 • Unfortunately, there are other errors that will cause you to have to file your return by mail.

-• To timely file a paper return after an electronic return was rejected, you must file the return by the later of the due date of the return or 10 calendar days after the date the IRS gives notification that it has rejected it.
+• To timely file a paper return after an electronic return was rejected, your paper return must be postmarked by the later of the due date of the return (including extensions) or 10 calendar days after the date the IRS gives notification that it has rejected your electronic return.
+Also:

-• For general information about e-file, refer to E-File Options for Individuals.
+• For general information about e-file, refer to E-file options to file your return.

 Answer: